This is a guest post by Prudence Sinclair.

 I sadly spent a good portion of my life in incredibly toxic relationships.
 How toxic?
 Restraining order toxic!!
 I won’t go into all of the details here, though I have shared much of my past and the “colorful” relationships I have been in other blog posts.

-But through a lot of inner work and self-growth, I have healed my trauma and the mental patterns that got me into bad relationships in the first place.
+But through a lot of inner work and self-growth, including taking the time to find some of the best work from home jobs for myself to sustain myself with, I have healed my trauma and the mental patterns that got me into bad relationships in the first place.
 It was a hard road to travel, but now I get to experience the joys and blessings of a healthy loving relationship.

 And I have learned over the years there is a great, great difference between toxic relationships and healthy ones.

 If you are in a relationship and looking to make your next date something special, you can check out these toronto date ideas here for a list of the most unique and romantic date activities you and your partner can enjoy!

 If you are in a relationship right now and wondering if it’s healthy or not, here are some signs that it is:

 1. You Feel Free to Speak Your Mind